DeepthiSF/WhatsTheWeatherToday/README.md

 - Quick links to hub pages

 Hub Pages:
-  - Atlanta Hub page for activities look up based on the weather
+  - Atlanta Hub page for activities based on the weather
-  - Bloomington Hub page for activities look up based on the weather
+  - Bloomington Hub page for activities based on the weather
-  - Dallas Hub page for activities look up based on the weather
+  - Dallas Hub page for activities based on the weather
-  - Phoenix Hub page for activities look up based on the weather
+  - Phoenix Hub page for activities based on the weather